ARMmbed/mbed_OS_API_Docs/docs/APIs/communication/wifi.md

 };
 ```

-## Usage ##
+## Usage

-To bring up the network interface, instantiate an implementation of the WiFiInterface
+To bring up the network interface:

-class (for example the [ESP8266Interface](https://github.com/armmbed/esp8266-driver)),
+1. Instantiate an implementation of the WiFiInterface class (for example the [ESP8266Interface](https://github.com/armmbed/esp8266-driver)).
-and call the connect function with an ssid and password for the WiFi network.
-Once connected,
+1. Call the ``connect`` function with an SSID and password for the WiFi network.
+1. Once connected,
 the WiFiInterface can be used as a target for opening [network sockets](network_sockets.md).

-## Example ##
+## Example

 Here is a quick example of a simple HTTP client program: